-Non-residential uses are prohibited above residential uses except that recreational facilities associated with the residential use may be located on the uppermost story.
+Non-residential uses are prohibited above residential uses except in buildings exceeding 3 stories in height, recreational facilities associated with the residential use may be located on the uppermost story.

-(c) Type C, Tower Block
+3. Type C, Tower Block

 This Building Type allows taller buildings to be constructed above a 'podium' or base.
 The podium is similar to the Mid-Rise Block, with the same relation to the street.
 The tower above is required to be stepped back from the FAÇADE of the podium to maintain the scale of the buildings along the REQUIRED BUILD-TO LINE (RBL), increase the amount of sunlight reaching the sidewalk and minimize the apparent bulk of the tower from the street.
 This Building Type is permitted on PARCEL I.